alex-avv/package-aigeanpy/docs/content/developer_guide.rst

         git checkout -b <new-branch-name>

-4. Fully document your code using docstrings follwoing the `numpy format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+4. Fully document your code using docstrings following the `numpy format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

 5. Move into the aigeanpy directory and run pytest in the terminal.